Welcome to the homepage of the Pandora open-source CNC-Firmware and the inoffical go-to site for the DDCSV1.1, DDCSV2.1, DDCSV3.1 and the RMHV2.1!

 - Tony H. - "Thanks for all your hard work tonyho810"

-- Many thanks go to Ben S., Jeffrey and Daniel K. for their generous donations!
+- Many thanks go to Ben S., Jeffrey, Daniel K. and Bertel B. for their generous donations!

 - But many thanks also go to Max N. for their single digit donation :-)